 It is now time to add a custom menu bar to your database.
 Go to the section Adding a Custom Menu Bar.
+4D Server in 10 minutes

 In this section, you will design two methods and a custom menu bar.
 In short, you are going to create a custom 4D application.